koichi-murakami/g4python/README.md

 > !!!
 Warning !!!
 >
-> We recommend building the Geant4 library without the Qt feature for
+> We recommend building Geant4 library without the Qt feature for
 > the python binding purpose, because the Qt5 system library conflicts with
 > the Anaconda version of Qt5.
 > See below for the mitigation of the library conflict.